mallyvai/vibes/README.md

 # vibes
-affirmations for your code. you work hard, you deserve nice things.
+affirmations for your CLI. you work hard. you deserve nice things.